Start Free Trial

 Life Cycle

-When making the calculations for digital signage, you also have to account for its life cycle.
-A basic digital sign will last five years before the hardware degrades, which means you’ll eventually need to pay for repairs, replacements, or upgrades.
+When calculating digital signage, you must also account for its life cycle.
+An essential digital sign will last five years before the hardware degrades, so you’ll eventually need to pay for repairs, replacements, or upgrades.

 Commercial-grade digital signage may last longer because they’re made to withstand rigorous use and extreme conditions.